Best places to buy eyeglasses/where to buy

 For personal service, your optician will guide you through picking your frames and lenses.
 If you have a simple glasses prescription and a do-it-yourself mindset, you may save time and money buying your glasses online.

-Wherever you choose to buy your glasses, the first step is to schedule an exam with an eye doctor near you to update your glasses prescription.
+Wherever you choose to buy your glasses, the first step is to schedule an exam with an optician near you to update your glasses prescription.
 Take that step today.